 For a list of available databases, click here.

 PGDBs describe the genome of an organism, as well as its biochemical pathways; for a small fraction of organisms regulatory networks are also present.
 New releases occur three times per year, often including new databases as well as updated data.
 Two members of the BioCyc collection, the EcoCyc and MetaCyc databases, are derived from more than three decades of literature-based curation of genome and pathway data.
 Other members of the BioCyc database collection include HumanCyc and BsubCyc.

 The Pathway Tools software combines unparalleled breadth and user friendliness and includes a unique set of visualization tools to speed comprehension of PGDB data.
 For a full list of analysis and visualization tools please refer to the Pathway Tools Data Sheet or view the BioCyc overview video.

-BioCyc has 20,000 databases including 60 plus curated databases.
+BioCyc has 20,000 databases including 70 curated databases.
 For a listing of databases, click here.

 Each BioCyc PGDB describes the genome of an organism, as well as its biochemical pathways and, for a small fraction of organisms, its regulatory network.

 Eukaryotic databases in BioCyc include Rattus norvegicus, Mus musculus, Caenorhabditis elegans, Drosophila melanogaster, and Arabidopsis thaliana.